rpellerin/rpellerin.github.io/content/video-editing-on-linux.md

 Tags: video, linux
 Slug: video-editing-on-linux
 Authors: Romain Pellerin
-Summary: How to edit videos on Linux
+Summary: How to edit videos on Linux with Kdenlive

 When I go on holidays or do sports, I usually film with three different devices: